 This river appeared, from its high water-mark, to have fallen no more than one foot, while the smaller branch, from a similar measurement, had sunk two feet and an half.
 On our entering it, we saw a flock of ducks which were entirely white, except the bill and part of the wings.

-The weather was cold and raw throughout the day, and the wind South-West.
-We saw smoke rising in columns from many parts of the woods, and I should have been more anxious to see the natives, if there had been any person with me who could have introduced me to them; but as that object could not be then attained without considerable loss of time, I determined to pursue the navigation while it continued to be so favourable, and to wait till my return, if no very convenient opportunity offered in the mean time, to engage in an intercourse with them.
+The weather was cold and raw throughout the day, and the wind south-west.
+We saw smoke rising in columns from many parts of the woods, and I should have been more anxious to see the natives, if there had been any person with me who could have introduced me to them; but as that object could not then be attained without considerable loss of time, I determined to pursue the narigation while it continued to be so favorable, and towait till my return, if no very convenient opportunity offered in the mean time, to engage in an intercourse with them.